Menditect/documentation/docs/application-revision.md

 Note that downloading can take some time depending on the size of the Mendix project.

 ### Change the Application revision for a Test Configuration
+- Navigate to the "Test configurations" page.
+- Select the Test Configuration.
+- Navigate to "App revisions".
+- Click on "Change revision".
+- Select the revision you want to test on.
+- MTA will download the revision if it is not yet downloaded.

 ### Adapt Test Suites in a Test Configuration to a downloaded Application revision
 [Test Suites](test-suite) in a Test Configuration must be adapted to a new downloaded Application revision, in order to be able to execute the Test Configuration.